-- X Attendance is staggered to reduce the overall number of students in classrooms on a given day. - X Some classes have been moved entirely online. - X Online class attendance is offered as an option for students for whom it is feasible and for students who may be at elevated risk in a regular classroom. - In some classes - In all classes Yes - X Alternative spaces are used to reduce the number of students within classrooms.
-These may include: - School library - Auditorium - Cafeteria - Gymnasium Yes - Other - X Classroom furniture is set up to maximize distance between students and between students and teachers.
-Distance between students in the classroom must not be less than 3 feet and distance between students and teachers not less than 6 feet.
-Additional considerations for schools implementing a less than 6 feet physical distancing policy between students include - focus on high mask adherence-if there are doubts about mask adherence, consider more robust physical distancing practices; - consider enhancing other mitigation layers, such as stable groups or ventilation; - maintain 6 feet of distancing as much as possible during times when students or staff are not masked (e.g., due to eating or drinking, or napping); - use physical barriers between students to minimize contact. - X Furniture designed for in-class group activities that bring students closer than 3 feet has been reconfigured or removed from the classroom
+Attendance is staggered to reduce the overall number of students in classrooms on a given day.

-Nap or rest areas in classrooms have students placed 6 feet apart and alternating feet to head.
+X Some classes have been moved entirely online.

-- X Teaching methods have been modified to avoid close contact between students in laboratories and other classes that may usually involve group activities. - X Any gym class activities are offered outdoors and are selected to permit physical distancing; contact sports are not permitted.
+- X Online class attendance is offered as an option for students for whom it is feasible and for students who may be at elevated risk in a regular classroom. - In some classes - In all classes Yes - X Alternative spaces are used to reduce the number of students within classrooms.
+These may include: - School library Yes - Auditorium Yes - Cafeteria Yes - Gymnasium - Other Community Room - X Classroom furniture is set up to ensure 6 feet between students at their desks/tables and between students and teachers (placement of desks/tables, use of floor markings to indicate required distance, etc.) to the extent feasible.
+Where 6 feet of distance is not possible, physical barriers are used to minimize close contacts. - X Furniture designed for in-class group activities that bring students closer than 6 feet has been reconfigured or removed from the classroom - Nap or rest areas in classrooms have students placed 6 feet apart and alternating feet to head. - X Teaching methods have been modified to avoid close contact between students in laboratories and other classes that may usually involve group activities. - X Gym class activities are selected to permit physical distancing.

 School policies enforce physical distancing (students maintain distance of 6 feet) in locker rooms.
-Policies must include:
+Policies may include: